 Some countries, such as France and Belgium, have also expressed concern that making travel available only for vaccinated people would be unfair.
 In a recent poll by Euronews with 6,000 respondents, only 39% of the French approved the introduction of vaccine passports as a requisite for traveling.

-Which countries support the vaccine passport?
+Which countries support the digital COVID certificates?

 The countries that first spoke strongly for the vaccine passport were Spain, Cyprus and Greece, making it clear that the summer season greatly depends on the possibility of Covid-free travel.

 But these are not the only countries that have somehow shown support for the initiative.
 The Euronews poll about the issue found that the majority of Britons (69%), Italians (65%) and Germans (53%) support the vaccine passports as a tool to make travel safer.

 Another poll, by YouGov to Bloomberg, showed that 65% of British people support a certificate that would allow not only travel but also the return to the workplace or bars and restaurants.
 The same poll also found that 76% of respondents support the requirement of a vaccination proof for travelers entering the UK.